ENCCS/practical-machine-learning/content/00-software-setup.md

 # Setting Up Programming Environment

+## Using Personal Computer

-This page provides instructions for installing the required packages and their dependencies on a local computer or server.
+This section provides instructions for installing the required packages and their dependencies on a local computer or server.

-## Install miniforge
+### Install miniforge

 If you already have a preferred way to manage Python versions and libraries, you can stick to that.
 Otherwise, we recommend you to install Python3 and all required libraries using [Miniforge](https://conda-forge.org/download/), a free minimal installer for the package, dependency, and environment manager [Conda](https://docs.conda.io/en/latest/index.html).